-Cover and depth distribution: Kelps such as Saccharina latissima, sugar tangle, are expected to expand their distribution and grow deeper in response to longer open water periods (Krause-Jensen et al. 2012, Krause-Jensen & Duarte 2014).
-Kelp forests grow particularly deep at offshore sites in the Disko Bay where depth limits extend deeper than 61 m (Krause-Jensen et al. 2019).
+Cover and depth distribution: Kelps such as Saccharina latissima, sugar tangle, are expected to expand their distribution and grow deeper in response to longer open water periods unless turbidity reduces light availability at the seafloor (Krause-Jensen et al. 2012, Lebrun et al. 2023).
+Kelp forests grow particularly deep at offshore sites in the Disko Bay where depth limits deeper than 61 m have occasionally been observed (Krause-Jensen et al. 2019).

 Growth of kelp (size of blade): Kelps such as Saccharina latissima, sugar tangle, are expected to grow faster in response to longer open water periods and higher temperatures in the Arctic.
-The size of the annual blade is a proxy for the annual growth (Krause-Jensen et al. 2012, Krause-Jensen & Duarte 2014).
+The size of the annual blade is a proxy for the annual growth (Krause-Jensen et al. 2012).